adamant/adamant.language.reference/src/ideas.md

 These character sequences are now available in the language and seem like they are evocative of operations like directing data etc. They could be useful.

+### Checked Underflow

+While overflow causes abandonment, underflow does not.
+That seems like it could be an issue in some situations.
+Perhaps there should be a way to cause checked underflow.

 ## Preprocessor

 C# offers a preprocessor which doesn't suffer from the issues of the C/C++ preprocessor.
 A preprocessor could be very useful in Adamant for conditional compilation of packages for different target platforms and controlling compilation.
 However, Adamant packages are meant to be cross-platform, and having different versions for different platforms could be bad.
 There is an idea to support different platforms through native packages.
 That may obviate some of the need for a preprocessor.
 Preprocessor directives would be introduced with "`##`" but otherwise function similar to the C# preprocessor.
 While the list below includes begin and end region directives, it should be carefully evaluated whether these should be added to Adamant.